elixirschool/elixirschool/lessons/basics/documentation.md

 end
 ```

   - If you do not intend to document a module, **do not** leave it blank.
-Instead mark the module as `false` as so:
+Consider annotating the module `false` as so:

 ```elixir
 defmodule Greeter do